abhijit0/Sanjaya/README.md

 ## Image caption architecture

 ![SAR jpg](https://user-images.githubusercontent.com/17523822/169815791-65484765-e4c4-480f-8bb9-ccc5659225a6.jpg)
+Training :
     - The input image is fed to feature extractor which produces feature maps
--
+    - The feature extractor layer is then connected to dense FC (Fully Connected) layer containing 256 neurons.
+    - We know that the training data set also contains a dictionary where we have list of captions for each image.
+    - Each caption is fed as input to the network as sequence along with feature map of the image.
+    - The LSTM module with 256 units leanrs to predict the next word given the sequence of words before it.
+Here we are feeding word embeddings for             better performance.
+    - The outputs of both FC layer of feature extractor and LSTM are added.
+This layer has relu activation.
+    - Finally we feed the combined output to another FC layer which will contain n number of neurons where n is the vocabulary size.
+    - The final FC layer will be having softmax activation.
+    - The model is trained using categorical crossentropy loss using adam optimizer for 10 epochs.

 ## Challenges